ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 The system then performs the following steps to generate a static token ID

-The system retrieves the parameters relevant for token Id generation
+The system retrieves the UIN and Partnerid   for token Id generation

-1. Validates if idType = VID is used in the input and retrieves the UIN mapped to the VID (id)
-1. Validates if idType = UIN is used in the input and retrieves the UIN (id)
-1. The system retrieves the partnerid
-1. Generates tokenID based on the retrieved parameters and based on the defined standards
+1. Generates tokenID based on the defined standards
 1. The tokenID is unique for a UIN and partnerId combination.
 The same id should be returned if any auth request is received from the same UIN and partnerId combination
 1. The tokenID is generated for every authentication request
-1. The length of tokenID is configurable by the ADMIN.
-The tokenID generated can be of the default length of 36 digits
+1. The length of tokenID is configurable by the ADMIN (the default length of 36 digits)
 1. The UIN and partnerid are not be derivable from the tokenId
 1. The tokenID is a random number generated
 1. The tokenId does not contain any alphanumeric characters and should contain only numeric characters